 NOTE: The accuracy of positioning is, usually, a trade-off for the location acquisition delay.
 It also depends on other positioning technology specific factors.

 The parameters controlling the LALS output are either delivered per warrant over the LI_X1 interface from the ADMF to the LI-LCS Client, or to the Location Triggering Function (LTF, see Clause 7.3.3.3), or are pre-configured in the LI-LCS Client.
 The LI-LCS Client is an IRI-POI in the CSP network fulfilling the role of the LCS client for LALS purposes.

+Also set per warrant is a flag indicating whether UE assistance in obtaining location is allowed.
+This parameter is set per LIID, and indicates whether the network is allowed to enlist the help of the UE in obtaining location, or the interception should be limited to network-only methods (see TS 25.305, clause 4.3 Standard UE Positioning Methods).

+To comply with the security requirements in clause 6.6 (Security) of TS 33.126 [3] the requests for UE location cannot be made in the open to the LCS Server or the GMLC.
+Therefore, the LCS Server and GMLC must be outfitted with IRI-POIs that can perform all the functions that the servers provide in the open, but do so entirely in the LI security domain.

 There are two types of the location interception defined in the present document: target positioning and triggered location.